 Individuals who log on to the library’s public computer stations agree to the following:

-- Patrons must have their library card and have less than $5 in fines to use a computer
+- Patrons must have less than $5 in fines to use a computer.

 - Computer sessions are 30 minutes long.

-- If at least three computers are available at the end of the allowed 1.5 hours, patrons will receive an additional 30 minutes of computer time upon request.
-Patrons must request this additional time at least 15 minutes before the scheduled end of their session.
+- If at least three computers are available at the end of the allowed 1.5 hours, patrons can receive an additional 30 minutes of computer time upon request.
+Patrons must request this additional time at least 10 minutes before the scheduled end of their session.

-- The computers will shut down 10 minutes before the library closes
+- The computers automatically shut down 10 minutes before the library closes.

 - Only two people may share a computer station at one time.